HIOTio/HIOTProto/specification.md

 Overview
 --------

-The Hierarchical Internet of Things Protocol (HIP) is a communication protocol for the Internet of Things (IOT).
-It is designed to provide a full suite of messaging for the configuration, management and operational functionality of any IOT use case.
+The Hierarchical Internet of Things Protocol (HIP) is a high-level communications protocol for the Internet of Things (IOT).
+It provides for a number of roles/functions which can be deployed as part of an IOT implementation in order to increase scalability, usability and interoperability

-In addition to traditional IOT messaging, HIP includes message types which are specifically designed to support delegation of control as well as data aggregation and processing at or near the source of the data.
+HIP includes message types which are specifically designed to support delegation of control as well as data aggregation and processing at or near the source of the data.
-This delegation and local data processing is where HIP gets its name, enabling IOT to move from a traditional flat structure to a hierarchy of devices and associated roles in order to deliver maximum scalability.
+This delegation and local data processing is where HIP gets its name, enabling IOT to move from a traditional flat structure (of devices connneced to the cloud) to a hierarchy of devices and associated roles in order to deliver maximum scalability.

 There is also a specific message type aimed at increased